La Ville morte

-La ville morte is an opera by Nadia Boulanger and Raoul Pugno to the text of Gabriele D'Annunzio's play La città morta.
+La Ville morte is an opera by Nadia Boulanger and Raoul Pugno to the text of Gabriele D'Annunzio's play La città morta.
 It has been called Boulanger's "most significant achievement as a creative artist".

 History

 After hearing her examinations at the Conservatoire de Paris in 1904, Pugno became Boulanger's teacher, collaborator and promotor.
 Some writers say that Pugno and Boulanger became lovers, while others do not.
 In 1909 they wrote a song cycle, Les heures claires, together.
 Work on the opera probably began in 1909 and was finished in 1912.
-Pugno died on 3 January 1914, before the opera could have its premier.
-Opéra-Comique had finished casting by July 1914, and choir rehearsals were scheduled to start on August 17 that same year when the outbreak of World War I disrupted all plans.
+Pugno died on 3 January 1914, before the opera could have its premiere.
+Opéra-Comique had finished casting by July 1914, and choir rehearsals were scheduled to start on 17 August that same year when the outbreak of World War I disrupted all plans.
 With many echoes of Pelléas et Mélisande, the story follows the lives and loves of an archeologist, Léonard, his sister Hebé, Alexandre, a colleague, and his wife Anne, amidst the ruins of Mycenae.

 A fully orchestrated version of the opera has not survived.
 The opera was reconstructed from surviving scores by Mauro Bonifacio and had its world premiere at the 2005 Chigiana festival in Siena.
 It was performed for the second time in a concert staging by Mia Nerenius, using screens and projections, in March 2020 at the Gothenburg Opera.

-In January 2019 the opera was planned to be performed in the spring of 2021 in the United States.
+A chamber version (with some scenes cut and without chorus) co-produced by Greek National Opera and Catapult Opera (the successor to Gotham Chamber Opera) was presented in Athens in January 2024 and New York in April 2024, conducted by Neal Goren.
+This is the first and only fully staged production of the piece.